 +44 7880 792516

-I am a UKCP registered psychotherapist working in Maidstone, ME14 and Greenwich, SE10.
-I offer a confidential, professional service from town centre locations.
-My rooms are comfortable, quiet and private.
+I am a UKCP registered psychotherapist working in Greenwich, SE10.
+I offer a confidential, professional service from ta own centre location.
+My rooms is comfortable, quiet and private.
 If you are looking for help with emotional distress, a crisis in your relationship or other anxieties I may be able to help.
 When you ring or email me I will respond promptly and offer you an initial consultation in which you will have a chance to think things through in a confidential setting and gain some understanding about yourself.
 This in itself can bring relief, and can lead to regular appointments that will bring deeper understanding and move you forward in your life.

 My consulting room is within a minutes walk of Cutty Sark DLR and 5 minutes walk from Greenwich mainline station.
 There are public car parks nearby.